sachinsmc/cli-tool/README.md

 # my-first-cli
-Getting started with crreating your own CLI tool
+Getting started with first your own CLI tool